Harrop Fold School

 About Harrop Fold School

-We are lucky to come to work every day in our stunning modern building.
-Amongst our many first class facilities we have well-equipped science and design technology labs, three Apple Mac suites, music practice rooms, a recording studio and two drama studios.
+Our classrooms are well equipped science and design technology labs, three Apple Mac suites, music practice rooms, a recording studio and two drama studios.
 The school’s sports hall includes cricket nets, five-a-side pitches, trampolines and basketball facilities.

 Values and vision